Skip to main content

 AND T1."U_OperType" = '60'

-An example of the result of using this formula is presented in a screenshot below:
+An example result of this formula is shown below:

 Item Child Expiry Date